JuliaWeb/HTTP.jl/docs/src/index.md

 The new `HTTP.Router` implementation uses a text-matching based trie data structure on incoming request path segments to find the right matching handler to process the request.
 It also supports parsing and storing path variables, like `/api/{id}` or double wildcards for matching trailing path segments, like `/api/**`.

-`HTTP.Router` now also supports complete unrestricted route registeration via `HTTP.register!`.
+`HTTP.Router` now also supports complete unrestricted route registration via `HTTP.register!`.

 ### Internal client-side layers overhaul